mo7amedaliEbaid/nibbles-ecommerce-food/README.md

 - **url_launcher:** Opens URLs in the default web browser, facilitating external content connections.

-- **connectivity_plus:** Provides a simple and efficient way to monitor the network connectivity status of a device..
+- **connectivity_plus:** Provides a simple and efficient way to monitor the network connectivity status of a device.

+- **firebase_messaging:** Flutter plugin for Firebase Cloud Messaging, a cross-platform messaging solution that lets you reliably deliver messages on Android and iOS.

+- **flutter_local_notifications** A cross platform plugin for displaying and scheduling local notifications for Flutter applications with the ability to customise for each platform.

 These dependencies collectively contribute to the functionality, design, and user experience of the Nibbles Flutter app, ensuring a robust and feature-rich application for exploring meals and food packages.

 ## Blocs and Cubits